ParagRaut/ComicsApiGo/README.md

 It's example implementation of garfield comic api in Go

-It uses PuerkitoBio/goquery for web scraping and Gin-Gonic to serve http request
+It uses PuerkitoBio/goquery for web scraping and Gin-Gonic to serve http requests

 To run this project: